 Becoming a Golden Hawk means more than just cheering on our (really good) varsity teams – it means being a student who cares about your community, who works hard in the classroom, and who takes advantage of all the learning opportunities that can happen outside the classroom, too.

-Bradley Ruffle joined the department of economics as an associate professor at Wilfrid Laurier University in 2013.
-Previously, Ruffle was an associate professor at Ben-Gurion University, Israel.
-He earned his BA from York University and his MA and PhD from Princeton University.
+Bradley Ruffle joined the department of economics at Wilfrid Laurier University in 2013.
+Previously, Ruffle was a professor at Ben-Gurion University, Israel.
+He earned his BA in economics and mathematics from York University, Glendon College and his MA and PhD in economics from Princeton University.

 Ruffle, Bradley J. and Yossef Tobol (2017) “Clever Enough to Tell the Truth,” Experimental Economics, 20:1, 130–155.

 Ruffle, Bradley J. and Oscar Volij (2016) “First-Mover Advantage in Two-Sided Competitions: An Experimental Comparison of Role Assignment Rules,” International Journal of Game Theory, 45:4, 933–970.

 Feldman, Naomi E. and Bradley J. Ruffle (2015) “The Impact of Including, Adding and Subtracting a Tax on Demand,” American Economic Journal: Economic Policy, 7:1, 95–118.

 Ruffle, Bradley J. and Ze'ev Shtudiner (2015) “Are Good-Looking People more Employable?”
 Management Science, 61:8, 1760–1776.

 Ruffle, Bradley J. and Yossef Tobol (2014) “Honest on Mondays: Honesty and the temporal separation between decisions and payoffs,” European Economic Review, 65, 126-135.